 If an adult is on a dose resulting in a lower pmol/L than the above, they should be given a higher dose if desired, unless there are sound medical reasons to keep their dose lower.

 A sound medical reason may include hormone sensitive cancers or other medical conditions that are not well controlled.
 If liver and kidney concerns are the reason, these can be minimised by switching from oral estrogen to patches, gel, or cream, as these bypass the liver and kidneys.
 It is also possible for your prescribing doctor to advocate for estrogen implants (such as those available in Australia) to be made available in NZ through Pharmac.

-If there is a sound medical reasons for keeping the patients dose lower, the clinician then has the opportunity to write these down in a way that the patient can understand.
-It also gives them the opportunity to make sure they understand the risks and best practise, before writing it down, to ensure they won’t be found to be in the wrong later.
+If there are sound medical reasons for keeping the patients dose lower, the clinician then has the opportunity to write these down in a way that the patient can understand.
+It also gives them the opportunity to make sure they understand the risks and best practise, before writing it down, to ensure they won’t be found to be wrong later.

-GMA would like to acknowledge the enormous amount of work being done by the community, advocates, and healthcare workers to bring gender affirming healthcare in Aotearoa up to standard.
-We also wish to acknowledge that there is still bias, negligence, and malpractise from some healthcare providers, and that this can have a devastating impact on their patients’ lives.
+GMA would like to acknowledge the enormous amount of work being done by trans people, advocates, and healthcare workers to bring gender affirming healthcare in Aotearoa up to standard.
+We also wish to acknowledge that there is still bias, negligence, and malpractice from some healthcare providers, and that this can have a devastating impact on their patients’ lives.

 If you are a trans person struggling to navigate the healthcare system, please get in touch with us as we may be able to assist you in finding out what your options are.